 Our discussion questions are online and you can use them to lead your family to talk through our text together following the sermon.

 If you haven’t downloaded our app for your mobile devices, here are the links to do that: Hebron App Links.

-The church offices are closed and we will not have any weekday ministries/activities until further notice.
 We have temporarily suspended hospital visits by our staff, but we will still be calling and checking in on as many people as possible.
 If you are sick or know of someone in our faith family who is sick, please contact our staff and make sure we know so we can minister as best as we can.

 Q: WHAT IS COVID-19?